abedputra/Attendance-login-system/README.md

 ```
 # Warning
 <b>(You need install Employee Attendance with QR on Google Play for attendance) https://play.google.com/store/apps/details?id=com.aandt.employeeattendancewithqr.
 Attendance login system can't working without Employee Attendance with QR application</b>
+<br><br>
 ***This application can't working without Employee Attendance with QR, so please download first on Google Play.***
+<br><br>

+# New Version
+Pro version for app, please download from here (https://play.google.com/store/apps/details?id=com.aandt.employeeattendancewithqrpro

 # -----How to install Attendance login system?
 Download from https://github.com/abedputra/Attendance-login-system.

 # -----How to use this application ?
-Please follow 2 steps:
+Please follow 2 steps:<br>
-1. Settings Admin
+1. Settings System Management
--First download Attendance login system
+-First download Attendance login system<br>
--How to Install ?? follow Github desc.
+-How to Install ?? follow Github desc<br>
--After install go to Attendance login system link
+-After install go to Attendance login system link<br>
--Login into Attendance login system
+-Login into Attendance login system<br>
--Do settings menu such as how many employee do you have
+-Do settings menu such as how many employee do you have<br>
--Make sure you get new KEY
+-Make sure you get new KEY<br>
--Go to generate QR, and generate your employee name
+-Go to generate QR, and generate your employee name<br>
--Give the QR to your employees so they can scan for attendance.
+-Give the QR to your employees so they can scan for attendance.<br><br>

-2. Settings Application
+2. Settings Application<br>
--Install this application.
+-Install app from google Play (https://play.google.com/store/apps/details?id=com.aandt.employeeattendancewithqr)<br>
--Go to settings.
+-Go to settings.<br>
--Fill the data such as the link where Attendance login system is located, and the KEY.
+-Fill the data such as the link where Attendance login system is located, and the KEY.<br>
--Scan your barcode.
+-Scan your barcode.<br>
--Done
+-Done<br>

 # -----How to get KEY?
--Go to Attendance login system link
+-Go to Attendance login system link<br>

--Login
+-Login<br>

--Go to settings
+-Go to settings<br>

--Click get Key
+-Click get Key<br>

--Save
+-Save<br>

--Dont forget to add KEY to your application
+-Dont forget to add KEY to your application<br>

 # -----How to get my employees data?
--Go to Attendance login system link
+-Go to Attendance login system link<br>

--Login
+-Login<br>

--Go to employee menu
+-Go to employee menu<br>

 # Support me
 Support me at <a href="https://www.patreon.com/abedputra">Patron</a>